Jonah House

 Jonah House has been specifically regarded as a prime example of a Catholic Worker House of Resistance.

+The community’s papers are held at the TriCollege Libraries.

 Nonviolence

 Much of the non-violent resistance direct actions undertaken by Jonah House have taken the form of Plowshares actions.
 Additionally non-violence is practiced in the community both as a way of thought and action.
 Education of the injustice present in violence is contemplated.

 Food pantry

 Jonah House donates food and clothes to persons in need.

 Sister communities

 Jonah House is part of a network of individuals and communities along the east coast that calls itself "The Atlantic Life Community".

 The Pacific Life Community is a similar organization encompassing the west coast of the United States of America, Pacific Islands and East Asia.

 Jonah House is also a sister community with Dorothy Day Catholic Worker House (in D.C) Viva House Catholic Worker, and The P. Francis Murphy Justice/Peace Initiative.